What Is Omakase? A Complete Guide to the Omakase Dining Experience

 The Role of the Guide

-Omakase at a high-end restaurant without language support is a different experience from omakase with an English-speaking guide explaining every course.
-Your local expert describes what you’re eating, where the ingredients came from, the cultural significance of the dish, and what to look for in the texture and flavour.
-This is what the FAQ means when it says the guide “removes the language barrier that makes booking high-end omakase restaurants independently challenging for visitors.”
+Omakase at a high-end restaurant with no shared language is a very different experience from omakase with an English-speaking guide explaining every course.
+A guide describes what you’re eating, where it came from, the cultural significance, and what to notice in the texture and flavour — and, just as importantly, removes the booking barrier that makes top Tokyo counters hard for visitors to reserve independently.

-The A5 Wagyu omakase experience in Asakusa — chef-selected A5 Wagyu, fresh sushi, seasonal desserts, and an expert local guide — starts from $179 per person.
-Every guest has rated it 5 out of 5 stars.
-Free cancellation up to 24 hours before departure.
+The A5 Wagyu omakase experience in Asakusa — chef-selected A5 Wagyu, fresh sushi, seasonal desserts and an expert local guide — starts from $179 per person, rated 5/5 by every guest, with free cancellation up to 24 hours before.
+If you’re planning, browse the best omakase in Tokyo and the Michelin omakase guide, or start with what to expect on the night.

 Taste Tokyo's Finest — A5 Wagyu Omakase